-DLFA is the primary auditor to conduct the audit of PRIs and ULBs of Sikkim.
+Director, Local Fund Audit (DLFA) is the primary auditor to conduct the audit of PRIs and ULBs of Sikkim.
 Director, Local Fund Audit (DLFA) was established (June 2012) in the State by enactment of 'The Sikkim Local Fund Audit Act, 2012'.
 The Act provided for establishment of DLFA to regulate the audit of Local Fund.

-The DLFA is headed by Principal Director, who is assisted by one Joint Director, one Accounts Officer and other supporting staff.
+The DLFA is headed by a Principal Director, who is assisted by one Joint Director, one Accounts Officer and other supporting staff.
 The sanctioned strength vis-à-vis Person-in-position in the DLFA is given below:

 Year Sanctioned strength Person-in-position Vacancy

 2012-13 Not defined 11 NA

 2013-14 -do- 18 NA

 2014-15 -do- 14 NA

 2015-16 -do- 13 NA

+2016-17 -do- 12 NA

-The State Government had not delineated specific sanctioned strength for the DLFA despite expiry of four years, since the establishment of DLFA.
-The Person-in-position also decreased continuously from 18 in 2013-14 to 13 in 2015-16 indicating low importance attached to the DLFA by the State Government.
+The State Government had not delineated specific sanctioned strength for the DLFA even after more than five years since its formation.
+The person-in-position also decreased continuously from 18 in 2013-14 to 12 in 2016-17 indicating low importance attached to the DLFA by the State Government.